aesc-silicon/i2c-gpio-expander/README.rst

 Open Source I2C Gpio Expander
 =============================

-An Open Source I2C GPIO Expander written in SpinalHDL.
-Chip layouts for the SG13G2 PDKs are avaibale for the open RTL-to-GDSII tool OpenROAD.
+This project provides an open-source I2C GPIO Expander, fully written in SpinalHDL, and designed for use with the OpenROAD toolchain.
+The expander is compatible with the SG13G2 PDK, offering a complete open-source solution from RTL to GDSII without relying on proprietary tools.

 Features
 ########

-* Fully written in SpinalHDL.
-No line of Verilog/VHDL.
-* Only Open Source tools and no proprietary vendor tools.

-  * Design verification with Yosys+nextpnr.
+* **SpinalHDL Implementation**: The entire design is written in SpinalHDL, with no Verilog or VHDL code.
+* **Open-Source Toolchain**: The project uses only open-source tools, avoiding proprietary software.

+  * **Design Verification**: Performed using Yosys and nextpnr.

-  * Chip layout with OpenROAD.
+  * **Chip Layout**: Achieved with OpenROAD.

-* I2C Fast Mode with 400 kbit/s
+* **I2C Fast Mode**: Supports I2C communication at 400 kbit/s.
-* Configurable GPIO width
+* **Configurable GPIO Width**: Flexible design allows customizable GPIO widths based on requirements.
-* Configurable address width
+* **Configurable Address Width**: The I2C address width can also be configured as needed.

+This project is ideal for those looking to implement a customizable I2C GPIO expander with full support from open-source tools and platforms.

 Layout Rendering
 #################

-Rendering of the standard cells and some IO cells.
+Rendering of the standard cells alongside some I/O cells.

 .. image:: images/chip_logic.png
   :alt: I2C Gpio Expander Chip Layout

-Closer look at the power/ground mesh and some cells.
+A detailed view of the power/ground mesh and selected cells.

 .. image:: images/chip_logic_closer.png
   :alt: I2C Gpio Expander Chip Layout

-Power distribution network.
-The power/ground IO cells on the left side are connected to the power/ground ring in the center.
-The power/ground mesh on the right side connects the ring with each cell.
+The power distribution network: Power and ground I/O cells on the left connect to the central power/ground ring, which distributes through a mesh on the right to supply each cell.

 .. image:: images/chip_power_network.png
   :alt: I2C Gpio Expander Chip Layout